 The 10/40 Window is home to the majority of the world's unevangelized countries.
 The "unevangelized" are people who have a minimal knowledge of the gospel, but have no valid opportunity to respond to it.
 While it constitutes only one-third of earth's total land area, nearly two-thirds of the world's people reside in the 10/40 Window.
 The original 10/40 Window included only countries with at least 50% of their land mass within 10 and 40 degrees north latitude.
 The revised 10/40 Window removes several Christianized countries such as South Korea and the Philippines and includes several additional countries, such as Indonesia, that are close to 10 or 40 degrees north latitude and have high concentrations of unreached peoples.
 See the original and revised country lists.
 These lists include both sovereign states and non-sovereign dependencies.

-An estimated 2.82 billion individuals live in approximately 6,214 unreached people groups are in the 10/40 Window.
-The 10/40 Window also contains the largest unreached peoples over one million.
+An estimated 3.28 billion individuals live in approximately 6,013 unreached people groups in the 10/40 Window.
+The 10/40 Window also contains the largest unreached peoples over one million in population.
 In addition, the 10/40 Window contains the overwhelming majority of the world's least evangelized megacities -- that is those with a population of more than one million.
 The top 50 least evangelized megacities are all in the 10/40 Window!
 That fact alone underscores the need for prioritizing 10/40 Window Great Commission efforts.

 The 10/40 Window contains four of the world's dominant religious blocs.